On This Page

 Many ellipsoid problems give full dimensions, such as length, width, and height.
 The formula does not use those full dimensions directly.
 It uses half of each one.

 For example, if an ellipsoid is 20 cm long, 12 cm wide, and 8 cm high, use a = 10 cm, b = 6 cm, and c = 4 cm.
+If you only need to keep the proportions between two of those dimensions consistent when resizing, rather than computing volume, the Aspect Ratio Calculator handles that width-to-height scaling directly.

 Ellipse vs. Ellipsoid Volume

-An ellipse is a flat 2D shape, so it has area but no volume.
-An ellipsoid is a 3D shape, so it has volume.
+An ellipse is a flat 2D shape with area but no volume.
+An ellipsoid is a 3D shape with all three dimensions, length, width, and height, so it has volume.

-If your object has length, width, and height, use ellipsoid volume.
-If it is only a flat oval drawn on paper, use ellipse area instead.
+If your object has depth in all three directions, use the ellipsoid formula.
+If it is only a flat oval on paper, calculate ellipse area (π × a × b) instead.

 Worked Ellipsoid Volume Examples